firehydrant/terraform-provider-firehydrant/docs/resources/runbook.md

 * `name` - (Required) The name of the runbook.
 * `type` - (Required) The type of the runbook.
 Valid values are `incident`, `general`, `infrastructure`, and `incident_role`.
+* `attachment_rule` - (Optional) JSON string representing the attachment rule configuration for the runbook.
 * `description` - (Optional) A description of the runbook.
 * `owner_id` - (Optional) The ID of the team that owns this runbook.
 * `severities` - (Optional) Severities to associate with the runbook.